Paris Commune: Bank of France

-The gold reserves of the Bank of France had been moved out of Paris for safety in August 1870, but its vaults contained 88 million francs in gold coins and 166 million francs in banknotes.
+The gold reserves of the Bank of France had been moved out of Paris for safety in August 1870, in addition to 88 million francs in gold coins and 166 million francs in banknotes.
 When the Thiers government left Paris in March, they did not have the time or the reliable soldiers to take the money with them.
 The reserves were guarded by 500 national guardsmen who were themselves Bank of France employees.
 Some Communards wanted to appropriate the bank's reserves to fund social projects, but Jourde resisted, explaining that without the gold reserves the currency would collapse and all the money of the Commune would be worthless.
-The Commune appointed Charles Beslay as the Commissaire of the Bank of France, and he arranged for the Bank to loan the Commune 400,000 francs a day.
+The Commune appointed Charles Beslay as the Commissioner of the Bank of France, and he arranged for the Bank to loan the Commune 400,000 francs a day.
 This was approved by Thiers, who felt that to negotiate a future peace treaty the Germans were demanding war reparations of five billion francs; the gold reserves would be needed to keep the franc stable and pay the indemnity.
-Jourde's actions were later condemned by Karl Marx and other Marxists, who felt the Commune should have confiscated the bank's reserves and spent all the money immediately.
+Jourde's actions were later condemned by Karl Marx and other Marxists, who felt the Commune should have confiscated the bank's reserves.

 Press

 From 21 March, the Central Committee of the National Guard banned the major pro-Versailles newspapers, Le Gaulois and Le Figaro.
 Their offices were invaded and closed by crowds of the Commune's supporters.
 After 18 April other newspapers sympathetic to Versailles were also closed.
 The Versailles government, in turn, imposed strict censorship and prohibited any publication in favour of the Commune.

 At the same time, the number of pro-Commune newspapers and magazines published in Paris during the Commune expanded exponentially.
 The most popular of the pro-Commune newspapers was Le Cri du Peuple, published by Jules Vallès, which was published from 22 February until 23 May.
 Another highly popular publication was Le Père Duchêne, inspired by a similar paper of the same name published from 1790 until 1794; after its first issue on 6 March, it was briefly closed by General Vinoy, but it reappeared until 23 May.
 It specialised in humour, vulgarity and extreme abuse against the opponents of the Commune.

 A republican press also flourished, including such papers as Le Mot d'Ordre of Henri Rochefort, which was both violently anti-Versailles and critical of the faults and excesses of the Commune.
 The most popular republican paper was Le Rappel, which condemned both Thiers and the killing of generals Lecomte and Clement-Thomas by the Communards.
-Its editor Auguste Vacquerie was close to Victor Hugo, whose son wrote for the paper.
-The editors wrote, "We are against the National Assembly, but we are not for the Commune.
+Its editor Auguste Vacquerie was close to Victor Hugo, whose son François-Victor Hugo wrote for the paper.
+The editors wrote,"We are against the National Assembly, but we are not for the Commune.
 That which we defend, that which we love, that which we admire, is Paris."